kristovaher/Wave-Framework/readme.txt

  * Compressed data output with Deflate and Gzip
  * Input and output data is fully UTF-8
  * PDO-specific database controller for general-use database connections
- * Apache-driven smart Index gateway that handles all HTTP requests
+ * Smart Index gateway that handles all HTTP requests
  * Full cache control for all types of dynamic and static requests
  * View and URL controllers that support multiple languages and clean URL's
  * jQuery based front-end UI controller with smart AJAX functionality
  * On-demand dynamic image resizer and basic image editor
  * On-demand resource compressing, unifying and minifying
  * Automatic sitemap.xml and robots.txt generation
+ * API wrapper classes that make server to server API communication easy
+ * Optional 256bit Rijndael CBC data communication encryption
  * Installation-specific MVC class and resource overrides
  * Request limiter that can block HTTP requests under various conditions
  * Request logger that can be used for detailed performance grading of HTTP requests
  * Backup, update and filesystem maintenance tools
  * Compatibility script that tests support for server setup
- * Supports Linux and Windows servers, LAMP and WAMP setups
+ * Supports Apache and Nginx servers in Linux and Windows environments
  * Licensed under GNU Lesser General Public License Version 3

 INSTALLATION